 - Select Save to apply the changes.

-- Restart Server to make the settings take effect.
+- Restart Logi JReport Server to make the settings take effect.

-Logi Report Server supports HTTPS requests in standalone mode.
+Logi JReport Server supports HTTPS requests in standalone mode.
 Secure port for HTTPS requests should use different port from non-secure port for HTTP requests.
-By default, port 6888 is set as the secure port for accessing the Server Console.
-The URL for visiting Logi Report Server via HTTPS schema is like this:
+By default, port 6888 is set as the secure port for accessing the server console.
+The URL for visiting Logi JReport Server via HTTPS schema is like this:

 https://IP_address or localhost:6888

-Server enables SSL support by default.
-However, you still need to configure other settings in order to use HTTPS schema to visit Logi Report Server UI.
-You can achieve this either in the Server Console as an administrator or using the server.properties file in the
+SSL support is disabled by default.
+You need to enable it and configure corresponding settings in order to use HTTPS schema to visit Logi JReport Server UI.
+This can be done either in the Logi JReport Server console as an administrator or in the server.properties file located in the

-To configure the SSL feature via the Server Console:
+To enable the SSL feature via the server console:

-- In the Secure Port text box, type a port for visiting the Server Console via HTTPS schema.
+- In the Secure Port text box, input a port used for visiting the Logi JReport Server console via HTTPS schema.
 It should be different from the Port for HTTP schema.

-- In the Keystore File Path text box, type the location of your trusted keystore file.
+- In the Keystore File Path text box, input the location of your trusted keystore file.

-- In the Keystore Password text box, type the password for protecting the integrity of the keystore.
+- In the Keystore Password text box, input the password used to protect the integrity of the keystore.

-- Select the encryption/decryption protocol to use on the socket from the Keystore Protocol drop-down list.
+- Select the encryption/decryption protocol to be used on the socket from the Keystore Protocol drop-down list.
 The valid values are SSL and TLS.

-- Restart Server in order for the settings to take effect.
+- Select Save in the page, then restart Logi JReport Server in order for the settings to take effect.

-To configure the SSL feature in the server.properties file:
+To enable the SSL feature in the server.properties file:

 - Set the other properties starting with httpserver.ssl to meet your requirements.

-- Restart Server in order for the settings to take effect.
+- Save the file, then restart Logi JReport Server in order for the settings to take effect.

 Multiple SSL Certificate Support

-When accessing Logi Report Server by domain names via HTTPS, you can apply different SSL certificates for different domain names.
-You can use a configuration file httpsCertificateMapping.xml for defining the mapping relationship between domains and certificate aliases.
+When accessing Logi JReport Server by domain names via HTTPS, you can apply different SSL certificate for different domain name.
+A configuration file httpsCertificateMapping.xml is used for defining the mapping relationship between domains and certificate aliases.
 You should create the file manually and put it in the

 The following is a sample of the httpsCertificateMapping.xml file.
 It defines three groups of mapping relationship: www.a.com maps to certificate alias A, www.b.com maps to certificate alias B, and www.example.com and www.example.org map to certificate alias C.